anshul-132002/Atul_Stationer-s/README.md

 # Atul Stationery Website

 Welcome to the Atul Stationery website!
-This website showcases a variety of stationery products and provides information about our store.
+I have created my own shop website , This website showcases a variety of stationery products and provides information about our store.
 Follow the instructions below to set up and interact with the website.

 ## Table of Contents